Wakita, Oklahoma

 Wakita is a town in Grant County, Oklahoma, United States, approximately 8 mi south of the Kansas border.
-It was founded on September 16, 1893.
-Its population was 311 at the 2020 census, a decrease of 9.5 percent (from 344) at the 2010 census.
+Wakita was founded on September 16, 1893.
+Its population was 311 at the 2020 census.

 History

-Before the town's founding in 1893, there was a dispute over the right to name the town.
+Before the town's founding in 1893, there was a dispute over the right to name it.
 The town's postmaster and the owner of the first general store believed it should be named Whiteville.
 Local Deputy U.S. Marshall Herbert John Green motioned for the town be named after a Cherokee chief of local significance named Wakita (pronounced Wok-ih-taw).
-It was believed that Green wanted the town to be named after the chief because the chief's tribe supposedly cast a spell on the area around the town to protect it from tornadoes for a hundred years, but this has no evidence of being true, therefore it is only a myth.
+It was believed that Green wanted the town to be named after the chief because the chief's tribe supposedly cast a spell on the area around the town to protect it from tornadoes for a hundred years, but this has no evidence of being true.
 Citing historian George Shirk, the Encyclopedia of Oklahoma History and Culture states that Wakita is a Cherokee word for water collected in a small depression, such as a buffalo wallow.
-The same source states that Charles N. Gould claimed it was probably a Greek word meaning "to cry" or "to lament".
-This is the actual reason behind the town's name.
+The same source states that Charles N. Gould, the organizer of the Oklahoma Geological Survey and well-traveled petroleum geologist across the state, claimed it was probably a Greek word meaning "to cry" or "to lament".

 The town was founded when the Cherokee Outlet was opened to non-Native American settlement on September 16, 1893.
 A post office opened November 14, 1893.
-The population grew when the Hutchison and Southern Railroad (later the Atchison, Topeka and Santa Fe Railway) built a line through the area in 1897.
+The population grew when the Hutchinson and Southern Railroad (later the Atchison, Topeka and Santa Fe Railway), built a line through the area in 1897.
+The trackage has since been abandoned.
 At statehood in 1907, Wakita had 388 residents; by 1910, it had grown to 405.

 Wakita was selected as a filming location for the Hollywood blockbuster Twister (1996).
 In the film, the town is referred to by name, and the water tower bearing its name is shown.

 On May 10, 2010, numerous tornadoes touched down in Grant County, causing significant damage near the Wakita area.
 However, the town itself was not destroyed or affected.